 $25,000 Acceleration Track

-The winner(s) receives a $25,000 investment by Davidson college in their business; the investment is structured as a convertible note or a warrant.
+The winner(s) receives a $25,000 investment by Davidson college in their business; the investment is structured as a SAFE (Simple Agreement for Future Equity) agreement.
 The winner is determined by a panel of judges.
-Please review our FAQ for further details.
+Please review our FAQ below for further details.

 $5,000 Incubation Track